oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

         ```
         https://swiftobjectstorage.us-ashburn-1.oraclecloud.com
         ```
-        >**Note:** In this lab, you will be accessing three Oracle Object Storage buckets that contain the data using three public pre-authenticated requests (PARs) that are provided for you.
+        >**Note:** In this lab, you will be accessing three Oracle Object Storage buckets that contain the data using three **public** pre-authenticated requests (PARs) that are provided for you.
 The three buckets are located in the **c4u04** tenancy in the **us-ashburn-1** region in our example.
 In the next step, you'll add three data connections to this data asset using the three pre-authenticated requests (PARs).
 Note that if you were using an Oracle Object Storage data asset type instead of PAR, you would only need one data connection instead of three.
+In addition, we created the required policies manually in **Lab 1: Set Up the Workshop Environment**.
 For information on PARs, see [Using Pre-Authenticated Requests](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingpreauthenticatedrequests.htm) in the _Oracle Cloud Infrastructure_ documentation.

     * **Namespace:** Enter **c4u04**.
 This is tenancy where the three Oracle Object Storage buckets that you will harvest are located.